RagingRyann/group_project/README.md

 Database:
 - Uses Postgres database.
 - (Adam to insert images here of tables)

-- Why?: Logistical Regression was chosen secondary to the binary outcome of the dataset being used (ie. Presence or Absence of Heart Disease).

 Technologies:
 - Jupyter Notebook / Pandas: Used for data exploration and Machine Learning analysis.